Shuang-Shu/Simple-DB/lab2.md

   computing the average, since SimpleDB only supports integers.
 StringAggegator only needs to support the COUNT aggregate, since the other operations do not make sense for strings.

 * Implement the `Aggregate` operator.
-As with other operators, aggregates implement the `OpIterator` interface so that they can be placed in SimpleDB query plans.
+As with(正如) other operators, aggregates implement the `OpIterator` interface so that they can be placed in SimpleDB query plans.
 Note that the output of an `Aggregate` operator is an aggregate value of an entire group for each call to `next()`, and that the aggregate constructor takes the aggregation and grouping fields.

-* Implement the methods related to tuple insertion, deletion, and page eviction in `BufferPool`.
-You do not need to worry about transactions at this point.
+* Implement the methods related to tuple insertion, deletion, and page eviction in `BufferPool`. **You do not need to worry about transactions at this point.**

 * Implement the `Insert` and `Delete` operators.
 Like all operators,  `Insert` and `Delete` implement `OpIterator`, accepting a stream of tuples to insert or delete and outputting a single tuple with an integer field that indicates the number of tuples inserted or deleted.
 These operators will need to call the appropriate methods in `BufferPool` that actually modify the pages on disk.
 Check that the tests for inserting and deleting tuples work properly.

-Note that SimpleDB does not implement any kind of consistency or integrity checking, so it is possible to insert duplicate records into a file and there is no way to enforce primary or foreign key constraints.
+Note that SimpleDB does not implement any kind of consistency or integrity checking(一致性和完整性检查), so it is possible to insert duplicate records into a file and there is no way to enforce primary or foreign key constraints.

 At this point you should be able to pass the tests in the ant